RoboticsIIITH/summer-sessions-2020/README.md

 * Microsoft Teams.
 Timings: 3 pm - 4:30 pm (can extend by 30 mins for discussing assignments/quizzes)

 ## Tentative Schedule
-* UPDATE: The below schedule will be pushed by 3-4 days and will likely start on 12/5.
-Because of current circumstances, we will only be able to confirm that only around 8th.
-Check back on 8th for final schedule (You will be mailed when it is confirmed).
-However, the sequence of the sessions will remain the same.
+* UPDATE: The below schedule will be pushed by 3-4 days and will likely start around 13/5.
+Because of the current circumstances, it will take a few days to confirm the final starting date (You will be mailed when it is confirmed).
+However, the rest of the schedule such as the sequence of the sessions will remain the same.
+Please keep checking this page or you can subscribe to [RSS feed](https://github.com/RoboticsIIITH/summer-sessions-2020/commits/master.atom) for real time updates.
+Please bear with us in these uncertain times.

 ﻿Tentative Dates         |  Name                                                        |  Presenter                              |  Sessions  |  Material
 -------------------------|--------------------------------------------------------------|-----------------------------------------|------------|----------